amogh3892/Context-based-sentence-classification-using-word2vec/README.md

 jupyter notebook main_sentence_classification.ipynb

-<i> All the information regarding the code is present in the jupyter notebook <i>
+<i> All the information regarding the code is present in the jupyter notebook "main_sentence_classification.ipynb"<i>